 Bro, you can’t just blast through workouts on just drive alone.
 If you’re ever going to build a chest stacked with lean muscle mass you’re going to need to get your diet and supplementation on point.

 Not one single guy on this planet can build muscle without three essential things – working hard, getting his protein, and having healthy testosterone levels shooting through the roof.

 So, make sure to get your 1.4 – 2.0 g of protein per lb of body weight every single day .
 Any less is falling under the amount suggested by the International Society of Sports Nutrition for maintaining and building muscle.

 Finally, SpotMeBro suggests employing the use of a high-quality pre-workout to kickstart your workouts.
 Training sessions as brutal on the body, but those like the one above is bound to achieve results.
 With a good pre-workout, even the toughest routines become possible.
-We always go for 4Gauge due it’s all natural ingredient content and effective microdose of creatine.
+We always go for one with an all-natural ingredient content and effective microdose of creatine.
 Plus, there’s not a shady proprietary blend in sight.

 Good luck out there, bro.
 We’ll be seeing you soon with a chest broader than Arnie, The Hulk, and King Kong combined.